MoneySavingExpert.com homepage

 Should I cancel my insurance for a cheaper policy?

 • You won't earn the current year's no-claims bonus if you switch.
 So again, you'll need to be making a substantial saving to make this work.
+See our No claims discount guide for more.

-• If you paid upfront, you'll usually get a pro-rata refund, provided you haven't claimed.
-If you pay monthly, you'll just stop paying the old insurer and start paying the new one.
+If you pay monthly instalments, you'll just stop paying the old insurer and start paying the new one.

 How to get cheaper car insurance

-To find a deal worth switching for, try our Car Insurance Compare+ tool, which uses one form to compare hundreds of quotes, or you can take a look at our how to get cheap car insurance guide.
+To find a deal worth switching for, try our Compare+ tool, which uses one form to compare hundreds of car insurance quotes, or you can take a look at our How to get cheap car insurance guide.

 Plus, for a more comprehensive breakdown of how to transfer your car insurance policy, see our Transferring car insurance guide.